 For people have taken Japanese lessons before, this is probably a simple question.
 However, for those who have not taken lessons, it is impossible to know the difference if you do not have context.

 This guide will talk about the benefits and challenges of both group and private Japanese lessons.
 This article will also focus on casual Japanese lessons (1 - 8 hours a week) and intensive lessons (15 hours a week or more).
-If you are looking for affordable Japanese lessons, please consider our school Japan Switch in Tokyo.
+If you are looking for affordable Japanese lessons, please consider our language school Japan Switch in Tokyo.

 Benefit of Japanese Group Lessons

 One of the awesome benefits of group lessons is that you have teammates that can help you learn the language and be a support system during your time in Tokyo.
 You’ll be connected by the fact that you will usually speak around the same level of Japanese and share the same goal in improving your Japanese.
 We have seen our group lesson students go from strangers to friends, help motivate each other and even go out for lunch after every lesson.

 For group lesson students, most casual schools either do multiple 50 minute lessons in a row or have one long 80 - 100 minute lesson.
 I have not seen any schools do 50 minute lessons, so another great point for Japanese group lessons is that you have ample time for learning Japanese and more time than a private lesson for the same price.

 We have found that 80 - 100 minutes is an optimum amount of time for lessons.
 Three hours of lessons can be overwhelming and leave your head spinning.
 However, taking 90 minute lessons gives you a sense of accomplishment without draining all your brain energy.
 At our Japanese language school in Shinjuku, we have found a decent amount of success doing 100 minute lessons.